ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 The syntax of a `try/catch` is as follows:
 ```
 try {
-    VariableDeclaration*
     Statement;+
 } catch (exception e) {
-    VariableDeclaration*
     Statement;+
 }
 ```

-The sytax of a `throw` statement is as follows:
+The syntax of a `throw` statement is as follows:

 ```
 throw Expression;